Leucoagaricus badhamii

-Leucoagaricus badhamii is a species of fungus in the family Agaricaceae.
+Leucoagaricus badhamii is a species of fungus in the family Agaricaceae and genus Leucoagaricus.
 The flesh of this mushroom turns blood red when cut or bruised, hence its common name of blushing dapperling.
 These damaged areas may eventually turn brown or black and likewise the mushroom may discolour brown or black with age.
 All parts of the flesh display red staining aiding in identification.

+Leucoagaricus badhamii is a species of mushroom belonging to the genus Leucoagaricus.
+It is commonly known as Badham's agaricus or sometimes as Badham's leucoagaricus.
+This mushroom is part of the family Agaricaceae.
+The cap color is typically white, and it can reach a diameter of about 3 to 8 centimeters (1.2 to 3.1 inches).

 Taxonomy

 This mushroom was first described by the British mycologists Miles Joseph Berkeley and Christopher Edmund Broome in 1854 who gave it the name Agaricus badhamii.
 In 1943 the French mycologist Marcel Locquin moved this species to the genus Leucocoprinus and some modern sources still refer to it as Leucocoprinus badhamii however in 1951 it was reclassified as a Leucoagaricus species by the German mycologist Rolf Singer.

 Etymology

 Leucoagaricus gets its name from the Greek Leucos meaning white and Latin or Greek Agaricus meaning 'of the country'.
 Badhamii is named for the British writer, physician, entomologist and mycologist Charles David Badham, author of the 1847 text Treatise on the Esculent Funguses of England.